srdusr/srdwm/docs/IMPLEMENTATION_STATUS.md

     pixels differed from the clear colour).
   The nested winit backend remains single-output by construction (it is one window on a host compositor).
+- ✅ **Connector hotplug**.
+A `UdevBackend` event source watches for the kernel's `change` uevent on the DRM device; `CompState::reprobe_outputs` then re-probes connectors (forcing a fresh probe - on a hotplug the cached status is exactly what has gone stale) and reconciles the head list.
+Vanished connectors have their head torn down: `wl_output` global removed, output unmapped from the `Space`, DRM framebuffers and dumb buffers explicitly freed (dropping the Rust structs alone leaks the kernel-side objects, which matters when a cable is plugged repeatedly), and any lock surface for that output dropped - otherwise `confirm_lock_if_presented` would wait forever for a monitor that no longer exists.
+New connectors are brought up through the same `bring_up_head` path used at startup.
+Every head is then repositioned left-to-right, since removing one shifts the rest, and the layer maps are re-arranged so bars follow their moved output.
+  `WindowManager::set_monitors` rehomes windows left stranded, and `main.rs` re-queries the whole monitor list on `MonitorAdded`/ `MonitorRemoved` rather than applying the single monitor in the event (positions of the others change too).
+  **Verified live in the QEMU VM**, booting with one connector and toggling the second at runtime:
+  - plug in → `hotplug - 0 output(s) removed, 1 added`,
+    `output Virtual-2 connected (1024x768)`, `monitor layout changed:
+    2 monitor(s)`, and a screendump of the new head showed it really rendering at its own resolution;
+  - unplug → `1 output(s) removed, 0 added`, back to 1 monitor, compositor
+    healthy;
+  - **window rescue**: an xterm placed by rule at global x=1500 (on the second monitor) was still visible after that monitor was unplugged -- it reappeared on the remaining head at x=680, exactly `min(1500, 1280-600)`, keeping its 600x400 size.
+  Caveat on method: writing to `/sys/class/drm/<connector>/status` changes the connector but emits **no uevent** on this kernel, so the uevent the kernel would send on real hardware is synthesized with `udevadm trigger --subsystem-match=drm --action=change`.
+The reaction path - re-probe, diff, bring up/tear down, re-layout, rehome - is genuinely exercised;
+  only the initial signal is injected.

+  This turned up a real bug that the unit tests had **missed**: rehoming originally keyed off `Window::monitor`, but that field records the monitor a window was *assigned* at creation, not where it actually is -- `add_window` always sets it from the primary monitor, so a window placed on the second monitor by a rule (or dragged there) still reads `monitor == 0`.
+The field-only check saw a valid id, skipped the window, and left it at coordinates that no longer existed: invisible and unreachable.
+Caught by unplugging a monitor out from under a real xterm and watching it vanish from both heads. `set_monitors` now keys off geometry, with a regression test that fails against the old logic.

 **Known limitation of the nested (winit) backend**: it renders through the host compositor's frame callbacks, so if the srdwm window is occluded or on